 Le Grand Bellevue

-A member of Small Luxury Hotels is a sophisticated hotel with a Michelin Star à la carte restaurant, an atmospheric art-deco bar and a fabulous spa.
-Rooms start at £400.
+A member of Small Luxury Hotels is a sophisticated hotel with a Michelin Star à la carte restaurant, an atmospheric art-deco bar, and a fabulous spa.
+Rooms start at £400 GBP.

 Grand Hotel Park

 A member of Leading Hotels describes itself as a home away from home with a modern a sleek finish.
-Rooms start at around £550.
+Rooms start at around £550 GBP.

-Also a member of Leading Hotels showcases an iconic palatial building with a glorious history of big name guests including Liz Taylor, Louis Armstrong and Mark Chagall.
+Also, a member of Leading Hotels Of The World showcases an iconic palatial building with a glorious history of big-name guests including Liz Taylor, Louis Armstrong, and Mark Chagall.
 We loved the elegant and traditional Lobby bar.
-Rooms start at £490.
+Rooms start at £490 GBP.

 I am enchanted – ski or no ski I cant wait to return to this glittering alpine village this coming Ski season.